-The City of Albuquerque and the County of Bernalillo jointly adopted the Rank II Bikeways & Trails Facility Plan in 1993.
-This plan established long-range policies for off-street, multi-use trails, and bicycle facilities.
-The plan identified funding sources (implemented later) and recommended two new positions: a bicycle/pedestrian/trail coordinator in Public Works (now DMD) and a trail coordinator position (Parks).
+The City of Albuquerque and the County of Bernalillo adopted the Bikeways and trails Facility Plan in 1993.
+This plan established long-range policies for off-street, multi-use trails and bicycle facilities.
+The plan identified funding sources (later implemented), and recommended two new positions: a bicycle/pedestrian/trail coordinator in Public Works (now DMD) and a trail coordinator position (Parks).

-Recommended Facilities.
-The Trails & Bikeway Facility Plan developed a hierarchy of trail types as well as design standards.
+Facilities.
+The Trails and Bikeway Facility Plan developed a hierarchy of trail types as well as design standards.
 Primary trails serve the regional transportation network and also provide secondary recreational benefits.
-Primary trails were hard surfaced trails that encouraged separation of recreational trail users and commuter cyclists (though rarely accomplished due to right-of-way and budget constraints).
-Secondary trails provided access to the primary trails and could be either hard- or soft-surfaced trails.
-Finally, the Plan identified Trail Study Corridors with desirable trail connections but no proposed alignment.
-The Trails & Bikeway Facility Plan incorporated alignments proposed in the Rank II Facility Plan for Arroyos and Rank III Arroyo Corridor Plans.
-It also identified the need for an on-street bicycle facility plan (later completed) and a plan for preserving and utilizing the acequia system in the valley for a trail network (not accomplished).
+Primary trails were hard surfaced trails and separation between recreational trail users and commuter cyclists was encouraged (though rarely accomplished due to right-of-way and budget constraints).
+Secondary trails provided access to the primary trails and could be either hard or soft surfaced trails.
+Finally, the Trail Study Corridors identified areas with desirable trail connections without a defined proposed alignment.
+The TBFP incorporated alignments proposed in the Facility Plan for Arroyos and Rank III Arroyo Corridor Plans.
+It also identified the need for an on-street bicycle facility plan (later completed) and a plan for the preserving and utilizing the acequia system in the valley for a trail network (not accomplished).